mailpile/www.mailpile.is/blog/2015-07-02_Licensing_Decision.md

 So, what's next?

-We could extend the deadline, hope more people vote and a stronger conensus emerges... but I don't really think that will work.
+We could extend the deadline, hope more people vote and a stronger consensus emerges... but I don't really think that will work.
 The ratios haven't really changed much since the first few days of the campaign.
 I know, I've been peeking.